-There is a toolbox which contains a range of elements, relationships and Patterns for creating Component diagrams.

-The Component Diagram (like any diagram) can be viewed as an element list that makes working with the element's properties easier.

-Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.

-Learn more about the Component Diagram
+There is a toolbox that contains a range of elements, relationships and Patterns for creating Component diagrams.
+The Component diagram (like any diagram) can be viewed as an element list that makes working with element properties easier.
+Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.
+Learn more about the Component Diagram Component Diagram

-Component Diagram

 Dashboard Diagrams

+This diagram is an example of creating Dashboard Diagrams in Sparx Systems Enterprise Architect.
+The Dashboard Diagrams allow high quality charts and graphs to be created to display repository information in a visually compelling way, such as the ratio of Requirement Priorities in a pie chart.

 Getting to Know the Dashboard Diagrams

 Introducing Dashboard Diagrams

-The Dashboard Diagrams allow high quality charts and graphs to be created to display repository information in a visually compelling way, such as the ratio of Requirement Priorities in a pie chart.
+The Dashboard diagrams allow high quality charts and graphs to be created to display repository information in a visually compelling way, such as the ratio of Requirement Priorities in a pie chart.
 There is a toolbox page of pre-configured charts and graphs, but the user is free to create and save any number of charts sourcing data from anywhere in the repository.
 The charts and graphs provide valuable summary information that assists in the management of requirements.
 High level reporting and project status can be easily tracked and documented using the numerous charts and report elements available that tightly link in with the model content and status.